-Psychotherapy dives into the patient’s subconsciousness to discover the roots of his behaviours.
-After using many techniques to excavate the cause of the drug use, the therapist aids the patient in developing psychological defences against self-destructive thoughts.
+Psychotherapy dives into the patient’s subconscious to discover the roots of their behaviours.
+The therapist helps the patient to evolve defences against self-destructive thoughts.

-You will wake up early at a designated time and have a nutritious breakfast.
-You may enjoy a relaxing activity like meditation before attending a mandatory group session.
-The leading therapist will guide you and your peers through a topic intended to help you understand your addiction.
+You will wake up early and have a healthy breakfast.
+You may enjoy a relaxing activity like meditation.
+Then you will go to a group session.
+The therapist will guide you and your peers in a discussion.
+This will help you to understand your addiction.

-After a healthy lunch, you will then attend more specialised therapy sessions.
-This may be individual, group or family therapy, art therapy, fitness therapy, or many other creative forms of healing.
+After a healthy lunch, you will attend therapy sessions for your needs.
+This may be individual, group or family therapy.
+It may also include art therapy, fitness therapy, or other creative forms of healing.

-When afternoon therapy is over, you will have free time for leisure activities like pool, swimming or personal journaling.
-In the evening, after a third balanced meal, a 12-step meeting will be available.
+When afternoon therapy is over, you will have free time for leisure activities.
+This might include swimming, writing or reading.
+In the evening, after a third balanced meal, a 12-step meeting will take place.

-These programmes are designed to encourage camaraderie among your peers.
-At the end of the day, you will head to bed at a reasonable hour to prepare for the next day.
+At the end of the day, you will head to bed in good time to prepare for the next day.

-Once the use of your drug has been stopped, the withdrawal effects can last anywhere between 7 and 21 days.
+Once you stop taking drugs, the withdrawal effects can last between 7 and 21 days.

 Common withdrawal symptoms include cravings, paranoia, insomnia and anxiety.